+[Regulation 38 amended in Gazette 7 Aug 2007 p.
+4033.]

 39. Area for administration etc.

 A licensee must ensure that staff members have access to an area at the place, separate from an area required under regulation 38, that is suitable for administrative activities and private consultations with parents.